-The City recommends that in the future there be two stations between the 4th & King and Bayshore stations: one at or near the existing 22nd Street Station and a new station that restores service to the Bayview.
 Station location possibilities were determined based on the engineering criteria described in the Study Overview section.
 Station location options in the Dogpatch/Potrero are centered around Mariposa Street, 22nd Street, and Cesar Chavez Street, and station location options in the Bayview are centered around Evans Avenue, Oakdale Avenue, and Williams Avenue.

 Of these options, there is no single station site that can adequately serve both the Bayview and the Dogpatch/Potrero neighborhoods given the topographic barriers and connectivity gaps between these two areas.
 Community feedback also indicated support for a station in each neighborhood.
+As a result, this study recommends two future stations between the 4th & King and Bayshore stations.

-Future PAX studies can advance the Dogpatch/Potrero station, while the City, the community, and Caltrain can independently advance a station in the Bayview.
-Service planning for the two stations will need to be a coordinated effort with Caltrain.
+Future PAX studies can advance the Dogpatch/Potrero station, while the city, the community, and Caltrain can independently advance a station in the Bayview.
+Service planning for the two stations will need to be a coordinated effort.